s3bw/go-hash-table/README.md

 searching.
 The item we wish to delete may be part of a collision chain.
 Removing it would break that chain and finding the items in the tail of the chain impossible.
 To solve this, we simply mark it as deleted.

+## Resizing

+As more items are inserted into a hash table the chance of collision increases and the hash table will eventually fail if we don't resize it to be able to include more items.

+A hash table's `load` is the ratio of filled buckets to total buckets.

+We will aim to resize up when `load > 0.7` and resize down when `load < 0.1`.

+To resize we create a new hash table roughly half or twice as big as the current, and insert all non-deleted items.